pvico/grbl32/README.md

 * 3-axis STM32F103 version only
 * Serial on USART1: TX on PB6, RX on PB7
-* Serial baud rate of 921600 defined in 'usart.h'
+* Serial baud rate of 921600
-* The STM32F103 [ARM Cortex M3] outputs up to 250 KHz for each axis.
+* The STM32F103 outputs up to 250 KHz for each axis.
 * Can be used on the "Blue Pill" STM32F103C8 board or equivalent circuit